svenvg93/GitBook/docker/proxies/traefik.md

     addServicesLabels: true
 ```

-By default Traefik will use the EntryPoint `traefik` to expose the metrics.
-It can be accessed on `:8080/metrics`
+Metrics can be accessed at `:8080/metrics`.

 #### Prometheus Configuration

-Add the below to your existing `prometheus.yml`.
+Add the following to your existing `prometheus.yml`:

 ```yaml
 scrape_configs: # Optional when its the first scrape job